rfshelley/Documentation/smartapp-developers-guide/routines.rst

 Overview
 --------

 Routines allow for certain things to happen whenever it executes.
-SmartThings comes with a few routines already installed:
+SmartThings comes with a few Routines already installed:

 - Good Morning! - You or the house is waking up
 - Good Night! - You or the house is going to sleep
 - Goodbye! - You're leaving the house
 - I'm Back! - You've returned to the house

-Each routine can be configured to do certain things.
+Each Routine can be configured to do certain things.
 For example, when "I'm Back!" executes, you can set the mode to "Home", unlock doors, adjust the thermostat, etc.

-Routines exist for each location in a SmartThings account.
+Routines exist for each Location in a SmartThings account.

 ----

-Get Available Routines
+Get available Routines
 ----------------------

-You can get the routines for the location the SmartApp is installed into by accessing the ``helloHome`` object on the ``location``:
+You can get the Routines for the Location the SmartApp is installed into by accessing the ``helloHome`` object on the ``location``:

 .. code-block:: groovy